ibm-cloud-docs/codeengine/plan-repo.md

    </tr>
    </tbody></table>

-   For example, create access to a repository called `myrepo` that connects to a repository at `github.com` and uses your personal SSH private key located at the default location on your system.
+   For example, create access called `myrepo` to a repository at `github.com` that uses your personal SSH private key, located at the default location on your system.

 ```
 ibmcloud ce repo create --name myrepo --key-path $HOME/.ssh/id_rsa --host github.com
 ```
 {: pre}

-After you have created your access, you can build images from your source code in your private repository.
+After you create your access, you can [build images](/docs/codeengine?topic=codeengine-plan-build) from your source code in your private repository.